ti-556/Server-Monitoring/README.md

 # Server Monitoring
 A monitoring prometheus exporter for a server.
 Power and temperature values are exported in prometheus format via HTTP server.
 In addition, a webcam capture is taken every several seconds and saved within raspi for surveillance.

+Update (10.18.2023):
+Designed a relay baord PCBA to physically control each server.

 ## Setup
 Enable 1-Wire interface by adding the following line on config.txt, then reboot raspi.
 ```